At the Bar

 - If you are planning to serve mixed drinks, it will be necessary to have two bartenders.

 - A 12 bottle case of wine or champagne will provide 75 drinks per case.

 - A Keg is 180 12 oz. beers.
 You will need to transport, have Taps, and think about how you want to keep it cold during the event.
 You will also need to supply glasses for the keg.

 - Not everyone will have champagne for the toast.
 We prefer to open the champagne as needed.

-- It is also helpful to have phone numbers for several taxi companies in case someone should need help getting home.
+- It is also helpful to have phone numbers for several local taxi companies in case someone should need help getting home.

 - We will stop serving a guest and notify the host if someone is under age or seems intoxicated.